 top of page

-Type of Cloth Nappies
+Types of Cloth Nappies

-A pocket nappy consists of a waterproof cover with a pocket lining sewn in with either one or two openings in the lining; The pocket lining can either be made from synthetic fabric (stay-dry) or natural fibres.
+A pocket nappy consists of a waterproof cover with a pocket lining sewn in with either one or two openings in the lining.
+The pocket lining can either be made from synthetic fabric (stay-dry) or natural fibres.
 Inserts are stuffed into the pocket lining.
 Inserts absorb the urine.
 Inserts can be made of a variety of fabrics, the most popular being microfibre, bamboo and hemp.

 • Widely available